Thomascountz/thomascountz/_posts/2023-07-30-low-poly-image-generation.md

    2. We also represent a member of the population as a `PetriDish::Member` object with an Array of `Point`-s as genes, which is used by the Petri Dish framework to evolve the population.
 4. The genetic operators are selection, crossover, mutation, and replacement.
    1. Selection is the process of choosing which members of the population are the most fit and therefore should be used as _parents_ to create the next generation of _children_.
-   2. Crossover is the process of combining the genes of parents members to create a new child member.
+   2. Crossover is the process of combining the genes of parent members to create a new child member.
    3. Mutation is the process of randomly changing the genes of a child member after crossover.
    4. Replacement is the process of replacing the old population with the new population.
 5. The end condition is the criteria that determines when the algorithm should stop.